ArioA/PyTfL/README.md

 - [ ] TubeLines class
     - [x] Basic TubeLines class
     - [x] Integrate TubeStations into TubeLines
-    - [ ] Integrate TubeRoutes into TubeLines
+    - [x] Integrate TubeRoutes into TubeLines
+    - [ ] Tidy up the initialisation of these classes in the DAO, Currently takes too long (~30 seconds without caching on TfL's side, ~12 seconds with).
 - [ ] TubeNetwork class
-    - [ ] Rationalise what this is supposed to mean.
+    - [x] Rationalise what this is supposed to mean.
 May need to move much of the functionality found here into a DAO.
+    - [ ] Create whole network and measure how long this takes.
+Optimise if necessary.
 - [ ] TubeStation class
     - [x] Basic TubeStation class
     - [ ] Make use of additionaProperties key - could organised them by the 'category' key.